Atlantic City sportsbooks are open for NFL betting. The typical Week One buzz, however, is toned down. And that’s mostly due to the COVID-19 pandemic.

 The new operating hours are as follows:

 And speaking of food and drink, standing at the bar is not permitted at either book.
 Only seated patrons will be served.
-But food and drink must be consumed at a restaurant, bar, or in hotel rooms.
+But food and drink must be consumed at a restaurant or bar, or in hotel rooms.

 Seating, of course, has changed as well.
 While bettors can reserve seats online for the upcoming NFL betting season, there will be fewer seats.
 Customers should contact both properties directly for seating information and reservations.